geodezyx.utils package

 geodezyx.utils.utils_core.multidot(tupin)

-Take an input object, open it and reads its lines input file can be the path of a file as string or as Path object, or the file content as a string, bytes, StringIO object or a list of lines
+This function takes an input object, opens it, and reads its lines.
+The input file can be the path of a file as a string or as a Path object, or the file content as a string, bytes, StringIO object, or a list of lines.

 Parameters:

-• verbose (bool, optional) – Describe the input file type.
-The default is False.
+• verbose (bool, optional) – If set to True, the function will print the type of the input file.
+Default is False.

 Returns:

-LINES – list of the lines in file_in.
+lines – A list of the lines in the input file.

 Return type: